 The Nation's Longest Coastline Is in Alaska

-It is not surprising that the USA's largest state also has its longest shoreline, which extends for 33,904 miles.
-Note that the shoreline "refers to land/water boundaries of ANY sort i.e. rivers, lakes, seas, oceans where land gives way to water of some sort."
-In terms of coastline ("the boundary of the continent" or land mass), Alaska extends for 6,640 miles, which is also the longest in the country.
+It is not surprising that the largest state in the U.S. also has its longest shoreline, which extends for 33,904 miles.
+Note that the "shoreline" refers to land or water boundaries of any sort, including rivers, lakes, seas, oceans where land gives way to water of some sort."
+In terms of coastline, Alaska extends for 6,640 miles, which is also the longest in the country.

 03 of 11